Manual Treatments: Cox Flexion Distraction Technique

 This technique is a form of spinal manipulation that relieves back pain, leg pain, neck pain, and even arm pain.
 It is based on principles of both chiropractic and osteopathy, a combination that often provides quick relief without the need for surgery.
 It is one of the most effective and well-researched techniques used by back specialists and chiropractors.

-If you’re suffering from back pain and you’re looking for an alternative to orthopedic surgery, contact our office to connect with Dr. Curtis Potts.
-Dr. Potts has a strong background in orthopedic surgery, physical therapy and chiropractic care.
-If you have questions or concerns about the Cox Flexion Distraction Technique, Dr. Potts can address them with educated answers.
-Dr. Potts can determine whether this is the technique for you.
+If you’re suffering from back pain and you’re looking for an alternative to orthopedic surgery, contact our office to connect with a chiropractor with a strong background in orthopedic surgery, physical t, therapy and chiropractic care.
+If you have questions or concerns about the Cox Flexion Distraction Technique, your chiropractor can address them with educated answers.
+A skilled active life chiropractor can determine whether this is the technique for you.

 How does the Cox® Technic work?